alexeygrigorev/mlwiki.org/index.php/Hypothesis_Testing.md

 ---
-title: "Hypothesis Testing"
 layout: default
 permalink: /index.php/Hypothesis_Testing
+tags:
+- statistical-tests
+- statistics
+title: Hypothesis Testing
 ---

-# Hypothesis Testing

 ## Hypothesis Testing
 ''Hypothesis Testing'' is a framework of testing some assumptions in [Inferential Statistics](Inferential_Statistics)
 - a result is ''statistically significant'' if it's very unlikely to have happened due to chance alone